benjamincharity/angular-json-calendar/README.md

 // Class added to a day when it is the currently selected day .bc-calendar__day--selected {}

-// <span> The inner wrapper for the date in the default day template .bc-calendar__day-time {}
+// <time> The inner wrapper for the date in the default day template .bc-calendar__day-time {}

 ```